Ming-Lyu/chatter/README.rst

     }

-Official acount username could be specified or by default: "official_account"
+Official acount username could be specified or by default: "official_user"

 Features
 --------